 A representative of the NHS body or provider of NHS services - incurring any NHS support and treatment costs - must sign off the application.
 The ‘Other supporting roles – signatories (electronic)’ page is intended to ensure that the aforementioned organisation is satisfied that all NHS support and treatment costs in the application are correct and is prepared to meet these costs.

-Please note that as part of the work to address the issues surrounding the way in which Excess Treatment Costs are funded, new arrangements are now being implemented as part of a pilot.
+Please note that as part of the work to address the issues surrounding the way in which Excess Treatment Costs are funded, new arrangements are now being implemented.
 To underpin the new arrangements, a cost attribution tool has been created by the Health Research Authority (HRA) in partnership with charity funders and research sponsors.
 This tool provides a standardised approach across England, ensuring that the attribution of study activities complies with the DHSC Guidance on Attributing the Costs of Health and Social Care Research and Development (AcoRD).